 We've actually started carrying USB DACs recently, so I'd consider checking them out as an alternative to a sound card.
 They'll offer better audio quality than onboard sound, and will also work around the common "buzz" that sound cards inside of a computer can sometimes get.

 |Channel Output||Varies Channels|

 Most modern motherboards come with a sound controller built in.
 The newer motherboards even have controllers that are comparable to some of these sound cards.
 Refer to the motherboard you selected for more information about the onboard sound.

-Configure a custom workstation with the Onboard Sound.
+Configure a affordable custom PC with the Onboard Sound.